btschwertfeger/BiasAdjustCXX/README.md

 - All input files must have the same shape, i.e. the same resolution and time span.
 - The variable of interest must have the same name in all data sets.
-- The dimensions must be named 'time', 'lat' and 'lon' (i.e. times, latitudes and longitudes) in exactily this order in case the data sets have more than one dimension.
+- The dimensions must be named 'time', 'lat' and 'lon' (i.e. times, latitudes and longitudes) in exactly this order in case the data sets have more than one dimension.
-- Executed scaling-based techniques without the `--monthly` flag require that the data sets exclude the 29th February and every year has exactly 365 entries.
+- Executed scaling-based techniques without the `--no-group` flag require that the data sets exclude the 29th February and every year has exactly 365 entries.

 ---